SCPN Control — Neuro-Symbolic Fusion Controller¶

 Caveat: DIII-D PCS timings include I/O, diagnostics, and actuator commands within a full physics cycle. scpn-control's 11.9 µs is a bare kernel call.
 A fair comparison would require equivalent end-to-end measurement on comparable hardware.

-0.39 ms neural equilibrium — without GPU¶
+0.39 ms neural equilibrium research path — without GPU¶

 P-EFIT achieves <1 ms on GPU hardware. scpn-control's PCA + MLP surrogate achieves 0.39 ms on CPU only.
 Not validated against P-EFIT on identical equilibria — the MLP was trained on SPARC geometries, not the DIII-D shapes P-EFIT typically reconstructs.